UK housing market picks up speed, business lending down

 With the economy growing at an annualised rate of more than 3 percent, property prices look set to rise further.

-By contrast, business lending has not taken off as the BoE and the government hoped when they launched FLS last year.
+By contrast, business lending has not taken off as the Bank and the government hoped when they launched FLS last year.

 Friday's data from the Bank showed net business lending fell by 1.1 billion pounds in October and lending to small and medium-sized firms fell by 505 million pounds.